 - Complete a placement assessment by:

-- Providing high school transcripts and ACT scores
+- Providing high school transcripts and/or ACT or SAT scores

-- Bring unofficial college transcripts to the Academic Advising office for review
+- Bring college transcripts to the Academic Advising office for review

 Program Planning Sheet